srsaurav0/Flask-Project-Demo/README.md

-# Travel API Implementation using Python and Flask
+# Travel API Microservices Design using Python and Flask

 This project is a modular **Travel API** built using Flask, following the **Model-View-Controller (MVC)** architecture.
 It includes authentication, user management, and destination services.